rwaldron/tc39-notes/es8/2017-03/mar-22.md

 DE: I don't think there are that many issues.
 At the last meeting I laid out the issues that were open, we disagree about them, but there's a small number of issues.
 I would like to be able to have a discussion about which syntax we like better: the one that ?? and I are championing or this one so that we can decide and we can advance one of the syntaxes.

-AK: this reminds me of hte dicussion of decorators and annotations.
+AK: This reminds me of hte dicussion of decorators and annotations.
 We could have had them advancing together, racing to get the "@" symbol usage.
 But that woudl have been bad.
 Having multiple competing proposals seems like a bad thing.

-MM: when it's procedurally posisble, I will propose merging the proposals.
+MM: When it's procedurally posisble, I will propose merging the proposals.

 DE: We've discussed this multiple times in the past, and had reasons to not merge the proposals.